100 Florida Trails®

 Pinellas Trail Loop...
 Regional Trail System, West Florida

 The Pinellas Trail Loop is a regional trail network providing safe recreational and transportation alternatives in Pinellas County.
 The loop incorporates the Fred Marquis Pinellas Trail (St. Petersburg to Tarpon Springs) on its western leg (now 46 miles), and on its eastern leg the Duke Energy Trail (13 miles, 22.5 miles when complete) and the North Bay Trail (6.5 miles).
-The Pinellas Trail on the west leg is a rail-trail, while to the east the route runs roadside and through powerline corridors.
-Here we describe the Loop east from the end of the Pinellas Trail, south along the Duke Energy Trail through Clearwater, and returning to St. Petersburg via the North Bay Trail.
+The Pinellas Trail on the west leg is a rail-trail, while to the east the route includes roadside sections and runs through powerline corridors.
 (Map and biking photos below.)

 Pinellas Trail Loop, paved Florida Bike Trail